ash/raku-course/essentials/strings/exercises/hello-interpolation/solution/index.md

 ## Output

-Run the program and it will enter a mode when it waits for your input.
+Run the program, and it will enter a mode when it waits for your input.
 After you type the name and press Enter, the program continues and prints the greeting:

 ```console
 $ raku exercises/strings/hello-concatenation.raku